Keith Judd: 2008 Democratic presidential primary campaign

-In the 2008 Presidential election he filed to run as a Democrat in 14 states but only appeared on the ballot in Idaho.
+In the 2008 presidential election he filed to run as a Democrat in 14 states but only appeared on the ballot in Idaho.

 Judd finished third in the May 27, 2008, non-binding Idaho Democratic presidential preference primary with 1.7 percent of the vote, behind Barack Obama and Hillary Clinton.
 No delegates to the Democratic National Convention were at stake in the primary as Idaho's delegation was determined at the February 5 Democratic caucus, which Judd unsuccessfully contested.

 Below is a table of Judd's performance in the primaries.

 2012 Democratic presidential primary campaign

 Judd filed to run for president again in the 2012 general election.
 Running again for the Democratic nomination, Judd only qualified for ballot status in the West Virginia primary.
-On May 8, 2012, Judd won 41% of the vote in the against incumbent Barack Obama, a higher percentage of the vote in one state than any other primary opponent of Obama had hitherto achieved in 2012 (a figure later surpassed by John Wolfe, Jr.'s showing in the Arkansas primary).
+On May 8, 2012, Judd won 41% of the vote against incumbent Barack Obama, a higher percentage of the vote in one state than any other primary opponent of Obama had hitherto achieved in 2012 (a figure later surpassed by John Wolfe, Jr.'s showing in the Arkansas primary).
 While this showing would normally have entitled Judd to delegates at the 2012 Democratic National Convention, state officials expressed some uncertainty as to whether Judd had completed the required formalities, such as filing a slate of delegates and completing paperwork.
 Judd, who did not qualify for any other primary ballots, contested the ballot count, alleging that ballot workers suppressed the actual total (which he said showed him in the lead) in an effort to cover up an Obama loss.

 Below is a table of Judd's performance in the primaries.